ArchiveTeam/archives-gov-grab/README.md

-myvip-grab
+archives-gov-grab
 =============

-More information about the archiving project can be found on the ArchiveTeam wiki: [MyVIP](http://archiveteam.org/index.php?title=MyVIP)
+More information about the archiving project can be found on the ArchiveTeam wiki: [National Archives](http://archiveteam.org/index.php?title=National Archives)

 Setup instructions
 =========================

-To run this grab you need an account on MyVIP.
-Create a file named 'account' in the myvip-grab folder.
-The first line in the file is the e-mailadress used to create the account and the second line the password.

 Be sure to replace `YOURNICKHERE` with the nickname that you want to be shown as, on the tracker.
 You don't need to register it, just pick a nickname you like.